Avanade/Beef/docs/Entity-Entity-Config.md

 **`entityFrameworkName`** | The .NET Entity Framework interface name used where `AutoImplement` is `EntityFramework`.<br/>&dagger; Defaults to `CodeGeneration.EntityFrameworkName`.
 **`entityFrameworkModel`** | The corresponding Entity Framework model name (required where `AutoImplement` is `EntityFramework`).
 `entityFrameworkCustomMapper` | Indicates that a custom Entity Framework `Mapper` will be used; i.e. not generated.<br/>&dagger; Otherwise, by default, a `Mapper` will be generated.
+`entityFrameworkMapperBase` | The EntityFramework data-layer name that should be used for base mappings.

 <br/>